 Tenant Fit Out Season: Electrical Notes for Strips, Panels, and Parking Lot Lights

 April is when parking lots stay lighter later, new tenants hang signs, and someone asks why half the pole lights still flicker at dusk.
-Strip centers, medical offices, and small industrial flex buildings across North Dakota and Minnesota all share a familiar rhythm: winter ends, leases turn, and electrical work suddenly competes with landscaping trucks for the same curb lane.
+Strip centers, medical offices, and small industrial flex buildings across North Dakota and Minnesota share a familiar rhythm: winter ends, leases turn, and electrical work suddenly competes with landscaping trucks for the same curb lane.
 Kieley Electric supports commercial and industrial clients through those waves.
 This article is not a substitute for your own facility standards or lease language.
 It is a practical checklist for property managers who want the first conversation with an electrician to be productive instead of vague.

 Panels and directories that still match real suites